mpaguilar/msa-toy/DOCSTRINGS.md

     cache_manager: Optional cache manager for caching results
     rate_limiter: Optional rate limiter for API compliance

+Notes:
+    1. Retrieves the SERPAPI API key from the environment variable SERPER_API_KEY.
+    2. Initializes the cache manager using the provided instance or creates a default CacheManager.
+    3. Initializes the rate limiter using the provided instance or creates a default RateLimiter.
+    4. Logs the start and end of initialization.

 ---
 ## method: `WebSearchTool._create_default_rate_limiter(self: UnknownType) -> RateLimiter`